bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 );
 ```

-If this new behavior does not work for you please consult the migration guide.
+If this new behavior does not work for you, please consult the migration guide.
-There are a several new APIs for opting out of this.
+There are several new APIs for opting out of this.

 ## Input for one-shot systems
 ## Input for One-Shot Systems